criticalmash/assemble-navigation/README.md

 Feel free to submit issues or pull requests for [assemble-navigation](https://github.com/criticalmash/assemble-navigation/issues).
 Questions on use can also be submitted to the issue queue.

 There's a suite of unit tests. ```mocha test/*-spec.js```

+> Note: when running tests for the first time, Mocha might time out due to loading Assemble and it's dependencies.
+If this happens, try running the tests a second time.

 ## License
 © 2016 John O'Donnell (Critical Mash Inc.) Released under the [MIT license](https://github.com/criticalmash/assemble-navigation/blob/master/LICENSE-MIT).